a6b8/rss-merge-service/README.md

 ### Backend
 > All processes run (currently) in one docker container.
 As container distrubution we use [Rancher 1.6](https://rancher.com)

 *Features:*
 - All Environment Variables are docker secrets ready!
 - Generating Files is controlled and scheduled over a cron
 - Console Log is controllable over environment variables

 *Environment Variables:*

-Store rss, opml and templates to
+- AWS S3: Write rss, opml and templates, access to public.
 ```yaml
 AWS_REGION= # -string
 AWS_ID= #-string